Investment Strategies – Global Infrastructure

 - Companies enjoy limited competition, high barriers to entry, and often long-term contracts with an inflation escalator.

 - Privatization of infrastructure assets continues as governments are short of capital, creating opportunities for investors seeking these assets.

-- Since 1990, approximately US$900 billion of state-owned assets have been sold in OECD countries, about 63% of which is infrastructure.
+- Since 1990, over US $900 billion of state-owned assets have been sold in OECD countries, about 63% of which is infrastructure.

 PGS divides classifies infrastructure under the following categories: Utilities, Communications, Transportation, Energy Transportation & Storage, Diversified & Logistics, and Miscellaneous.